How to Write a Follow-up Email (That People Actually Respond To)

 Detailed

 Your target audience has a limited amount of time and wants emails that respect these terms.
-You should make sure that your subject line is as clear as possible and that it helps your recipient decide whether they want to read it.
+You should make sure that your clear subject line is as clear as possible and that it helps your recipient decide whether they want to read it.

 Engaging

-Finally, you should try to find a way to make the subject line engaging without feeling spammy.
+You should try to find a way to make the subject line engaging without feeling spammy.
 Our brains are hardwired to spend extra time and attention on wordplay.
 In other words, you can capture your recipient’s attention using innovative subject line techniques.

-3. Use Direct and Clear Language in Your Follow-up Email
+3. Use Direct and Clear Language in Your Follow-Up Email

 If an email wastes readers’ time, it can hurt your relationship with your prospect.
 In other words, you should ensure that every email you send is direct and clear.
 In the first step, you defined a clear objective for your email, so use it to get right to the point.

-4. Get Professional Help with Your Follow-up Email
+4. Get Professional Help with Your Follow-Up Email

 Every business delegates responsibilities in different ways.
 In some companies, sales professionals are responsible to write a follow-up email.
 In others, the marketing team might be responsible for creating templates and drafts.

-5. Plan Your Next Follow-up Email
+5. Plan Your Next Follow-Up Email

 When it comes to email marketing, perseverance is key.
 A study from Iko System demonstrates that the sixth email in a marketing sequence can receive a huge boost in terms of the response rate.